LeToNode/Play2.0-CN-doc/assets/AssetsPublic.md

 ## The Assets controller

-Play 2.0 comes with a built-in controller to server public assets.
+Play 2.0 comes with a built-in controller to serve public assets.
 This controller provides automatically caching, ETag, gzip compression or Javascript minification support.

 This controller is available in the default play jar as `controllers.Assets`.
 It defines a single `at` action with two parameters:

 ```
-Assets.as(folder: String, file: String)
+Assets.at(folder: String, file: String)
 ```

-The `folder` parameter must be fixed and defined the directory managed by this action.
+The `folder` parameter must be fixed and defines the directory managed by this action.
 The `file` parameter is usually dynamically extracted from the request path.

 Here is a classical mapping of the `Assets` controller in your `conf/routes` file: